When a completion of the universal enveloping algebra is a Banach PI-algebra?

 It is worth noting that this study was initially motivated by non-commutative spectral theory.
 In \cite{Do05} Dosi considered a Fr\'echet algebra $\mathfrak{F}_\mathfrak{g}$, `the algebra of formally-radical functions', associated with a nilpotent Lie algebra $\mathfrak{g}$.
 His goal was applications to non-commutative spectral theory; see \cite{Do09C,Do10A,Do10B,DoSb}.
 (Dosi's construction is extended to the case of a general solvable Lie algebra in the author's article \cite{ArA06}.
-It is also shown there that $\mathfrak{F}_\mathfrak{g}$ is an Arens-Michael algebra.)
+It is also shown there that $\mathfrak{F}_\mathfrak{g}$ is an Arens-Michael algebra, i.e., it can be approximated by Banach algebras.)
 It is proved in \cite[Lemma~4]{Do05} that in the nilpotent case an embedding $\mathfrak{g}$ to a Banach algebra $B$ can be extended to a continuous homomorphism $\mathfrak{F}_\mathfrak{g}\to B$ if and only if $\mathfrak{g}$ is supernilpotent, i.e., every element of $[\mathfrak{g},\mathfrak{g}]$ (which is equal to $\mathfrak{n}$ in this case) is associatively nilpotent.
 This article comes from a desire to understand what form this condition can take in the general case.
-Our main results show that the property to satisfy a PI, which is formally weaker, is reasonable in this context.
+Our main results show that the property to satisfy a PI, which is formally weaker that the supernilpotency, is reasonable in this context.

 This paper is just the beginning of work on PI-completions.
 As a continuation of the study, we discuss such completions of the algebra of analytic functionals on a complex Lie group in the subsequent articles \cite{ArPC16,ArPC15}, which contain the following topics: a generalization of Theorem~\ref{1crit}, a relationship with large-scale geometry and a decomposition into an analytic smash product.